 “I think our fans will be able to make themselves heard, that’s for sure, and having that backing – home or away – it made a massive difference to the lads in the first game.

-“It will be a wonderful evening out for the club and I hope the supporters enjoy it.”
+“It will be a wonderful evening out for the football club and I hope the supporters enjoy it.”

 The winners of this evening’s game face a dream tie against Unai Emery’s Arsenal side in the next round but for now at least, Flowers is relishing the prospect of coming up against tonight’s League One opponents.